NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### Known Issues and Workarounds

+* The error message for not including a token is incorrect for controlled access API requests (e.g. bam slicing).
+It states that your token is invalid, but it should request that a token be supplied. <!--API-495-->
 * Fields are not counted as missing if parent field is also missing.
 This may occur with queries of nested fields in the Data Portal Advanced Search or an API query using a filter.
 This behavior could impact results reported using search parameters of "IS MISSING" or "NOT MISSING". <!-- PGDC-2530 // https://github.com/NCI-GDC/gdcapi/pull/524  -->
 * Certain very large API requests will time out.
 It is recommended to break up very large requests into a series of smaller requests. <!-- PGDC-2411 -->